*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 6. Fern Canyon

 Our last stop was Fern Canyon.
 Mel from Mel’s Kitchen Cafe had said that if you only had time for one thing in the Redwood National Park, you should visit Fern Canyon.
 I can totally see why!
+We’ve been many places in the world and Fern Canyon was one of the most beautiful places we’ve seen!

 The drive to get there was long and bumpy.
 It will take about an hour from Klamath to get there and you’ll pass the Big Prairie Creek State Park along the way.
 I’ve heard there are really cool hikes there, but we didn’t have time for them.